aochagavia/whale-in-a-bucket/readme.md

 ### Getting started

-_Note: instead of using S3, we are using R2 for our examples.
-R2 buckets are much easier to expose securely to the internet on a dedicated domain name (which is necessary to `docker pull` from them).
+_Note: instead of using S3, we are using R2 for our examples because of free egress traffic and slightly clearer docs.
 Fortunately, it doesn't matter whether you use R2 or S3, since they are API-compatible.
 As a matter of fact, we use _the AWS SDK_ in the code, yet we know it works flawlessly with R2 credentials!_

 Preparation: